Roadmap overview

 The Roadmap is built on capabilities.
 Every CAMP capability carries a current maturity, a target, and a criticality.
 Forest computes priority as (target maturity minus current maturity) multiplied by criticality, so the work that closes the most important gaps rises to the top.
 You are not guessing what matters.
 The math makes the case.

-From there, the Roadmap organizes effort in three views that stay in sync:
+From there, the Roadmap organizes effort in views that stay in sync:

 Goals and milestones define the outcomes you commit to and the checkpoints along the way.